dougy147/mcbash/README.md

 |   **-w**    | Wait **X** seconds between each requests                     |

 By default, MACs are checked randomly.
-If you want to screen on a specific range, use `--range`.
+If you want to screen a specific range, use `--range`.

 |   Option    | Functionality                                                |
 |:-----------:|--------------------------------------------------------------|